-The ML4805 consists of a combined average-current-controlled, continuous boost Power Factor Corrector (PFC) front end and a synchronized Pulse Width Modulator (PWM) back end.
+The ML4801 consists of a combined average-current-controlled, continuous boost Power Factor Corrector (PFC) front end and a synchronized Pulse Width Modulator (PWM) back end.
 It is distinguished from earlier combo controllers by its dramatically reduced start-up and operating currents.
-The PWM section can be used in either current or voltage mode.
-In voltage mode, feedforward from the PFC output buss can be used to improve the PWM's line regulation.
-In either mode, the PWM stage uses conventional trailing-edge duty cycle modulation, while the PFC uses leading-edge modulation.
+The PWM section is intended to be used in current mode.
+The PWM stage uses conventional trailing-edge duty cycle modulation, while the PFC uses leading-edge modulation.
 This patented leading/trailing edge modulation technique results in a higher useable PFC error amplifier bandwidth, and can significantly reduce the size of the PFC DC buss capacitor.

 The synchronization of the PWM with the PFC simplifies the PWM compensation due to the reduced ripple on the PFC output capacitor (the PWM input capacitor).
-The PWM section of the ML4805 runs at twice the frequency of the PFC, which allows the use of smaller PWM output magnetics and filter capacitors while holding down the losses in the PFC stage power components.
+The PWM section of the ML4801 runs at twice the frequency of the PFC, which allows the use of smaller PWM output magnetics and filter capacitors while holding down the losses in the PFC stage power components.

-In addition to power factor correction, a number of protection features have been built into the ML4805.
+In addition to power factor correction, a number of protection features have been built into the ML4801.
 These include soft-start, PFC over-voltage protection, peak current limiting, brown-out protection, duty cycle limit, and under-voltage lockout.